PhilanthropyDataCommons/service/README.md

 Set `API_KEYS_FILE` in `.env` to `secret_api_keys.txt` (or whatever was specified above) but remember also to set `API_KEYS_FILE=test_keys.txt` (verbatim) in .env.test such that the .env value will not take precedence over the non-existent test value.
 In other words, `.env` and `.env.test` get merged in tests, and if you set API_KEYS_FILE in `.env`, the tests will unintentially pick up the wrong keys if you do not also set the variable correctly in `.env.test`.
 By default, if neither `.env` nor `.env.test` specifies `API_KEYS_FILE` the tests will use `test_keys.txt` which are not intended for production use.

+### Example scripts to add data to the PDC

+The script `/docs/examples/scripts/buildApplicationForm.sh` takes an xlsx spreadsheet with certain columns and creates canonicalFields, an opportunity, and an associated applicationForm from it.
+It works with the original files provided at https://github.com/PhilanthropyDataCommons/service/issues/94 and https://github.com/PhilanthropyDataCommons/service/issues/95.
+These are not exactly the canonical fields or data that we expect will be in PDC long-term, but the script and some of its steps demonstrate the use of the API in roughly the order expected.
+Suppose all expected canonical fields are already present, one would skip to the "GET /canonicalFields" rather than starting with creating and posting canonical fields.
+See the comment header of the script for the assumptions and dependencies.

 ### Understanding the Project

 #### Project Structure